rjstevick/loperamide-zebrafish-dysbiosis/README.md

-# Raw data, processed data, and scripts for *Anti-diarrheal drug loperamide induces microbial dysbiosis in larval zebrafish via targeted bacterial inhibition*
+# Raw data, processed data, and scripts for *Anti-diarrheal drug loperamide induces dysbiosis in zebrafish microbiota via targeted bacterial inhibition*

 This repository contains the scripts, processed sequencing artifacts, and the Rmd script files to reproduce the figures in the manuscript.
-The raw sequences generated for this study can be found in the NCBI Short Read Archive under BioProject no. PRJNA908751.
+The raw sequences generated for this study can be found in the NCBI Short Read Archive under [BioProject no. PRJNA908751](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA908751).
 The corresponding accession numbers for each 16S rRNA amplicon sample are detailed in [`PRJNA908751_NCBI_info.xlsx`](16SampliconAnalysis/metadata/PRJNA908751_NCBI_info.xlsx).

 ### To cite this work:
-Stevick, R.J., Ghigo, J-M. & Pérez-Pascual, D. (2022) Anti-diarrheal drug loperamide induces microbial dysbiosis in larval zebrafish via targeted bacterial inhibition. ...
+Stevick, R.J., Ghigo, J-M. & Pérez-Pascual, D. (2022) Anti-diarrheal drug loperamide induces dysbiosis in zebrafish microbiota via targeted bacterial inhibition. ...

 ### This repository has been archived on Zenodo.
 Access or cite the most recent release:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7415697.svg)](https://doi.org/10.5281/zenodo.7415697)